 Go ahead.
 Try and stop at one spoonful of this cool, creamy, ever so slightly intoxicating concoction.
 We dare you.
 [Hiccup.]

-Fruit and Sour Beer Sorbet Recipe
+Fruit and Sour Beer Sorbet

-- 4. Pour the mixture into the chilled canister of an ice cream or gelato maker (you may need to work in batches to prevent sorbet overflow) and spin just until it is the consistency of very softly whipped cream.
+Pour the mixture into the chilled canister of an ice cream maker (you may need to work in batches to prevent sorbet overflow) and spin just until it is the consistency of very softly whipped cream.
 Pack the sorbet into a storage container, press a sheet of parchment directly against the surface, and seal with an airtight lid.
 Freeze until firm, at least 4 hours.
 You can take it from here.